bitcoincashbch/bitcoin-cash/README.md

 # Bitcoin Cash (BCH)

-Bitcoin Cash (ticker symbol: BCH) is peer-to-peer electronic cash as outlined in the [Bitcoin whitepaper](http://bitcoin.com/bitcoin.pdf) which enables new economies with low fee micro-transactions, large business transactions, and permissionless spending.
+Bitcoin Cash (ticker symbol: BCH) is a peer-to-peer electronic cash system as outlined in the [Bitcoin whitepaper](http://bitcoin.com/bitcoin.pdf) by Satoshi Nakamoto that has fast, secure, reliable, and low fee transactions and a permissionless blockchain network.
 Bitcoin Cash is the upgraded version of Bitcoin which carries the same genesis block that was started with Bitcoin in January 2009.
-You can learn more by reading *[What is Bitcoin Cash](https://www.bitcoin.com/get-started/what-is-bitcoin-cash)*.
+You can learn more about it by reading *[What is Bitcoin Cash](https://www.bitcoin.com/get-started/what-is-bitcoin-cash)*.

 # Bitcoin Cash (BCH) is decentralized

-BCH doesn't have an official Github repository.
+BCH doesn't have a single official Github repository.
 Due to it's decentralized blockchain and p2p network, there are several Bitcoin Cash software client implementations, listed below in no specific order.

 ## Bitcoin Unlimited
 * [Website](https://www.bitcoinunlimited.info/)